Taiwan: Economy

-Taipei 101 held the world record for the highest skyscraper from 2004 to 2010.
+Taipei 101 held the record for the world's tallest skyscraper from 2004 to 2009.

 The quick industrialization and rapid growth of Taiwan during the latter half of the 20th century has been called the "Taiwan Miracle".
 Taiwan is one of the "Four Asian Tigers" alongside Hong Kong, South Korea and Singapore.
-As of October 2022, Taiwan is the 21st largest economy in the world by nominal GDP.
+As of 2025, Taiwan is the 22nd largest economy in the world by nominal GDP.

-Since 2001, agriculture constituted less than 2 percent of GDP, down from 32 percent in 1951.
+Since 2001, agriculture has constituted less than 2 percent of GDP, down from 32 percent in 1951.
 Unlike its neighbors, South Korea and Japan, the Taiwanese economy is dominated by small and medium-sized enterprises, rather than the large business groups.
-Traditional labor-intensive industries are steadily being moved offshore and with more capital and technology-intensive industries replacing them.
-High-technology science parks have sprung up in Taiwan.
+Traditional labor-intensive industries are steadily being moved offshore, replaced by more capital- and technology-intensive industries.
+High-technology science parks have sprung up across Taiwan.

-Today Taiwan has a dynamic, capitalist, export-driven economy with gradually decreasing state involvement in investment and foreign trade.
-In keeping with this trend, some large government-owned banks and industrial firms are being privatized.
-Exports have provided the primary impetus for industrialization.
-The trade surplus is substantial, and Taiwan remained one of the world's largest forex reserve holders.
-Taiwan's total trade in 2022 reached US$907 billion.
-Both exports and imports for the year reached record levels, totaling US$479.52 billion and US$427.60 billion, respectively.
-China, United States and Japan are Taiwan's three largest trading partners, accounting for over 40 percent of total trade.
+Today Taiwan has a dynamic, capitalist, export-driven economy.
+Exports provide the primary impetus for industrialization.
+The ratio of Taiwan's exports to GDP is 76%.
+The trade surplus is substantial, and Taiwan remains one of the world's largest forex reserve holders.
+Taiwan's total trade in 2025 reached US$1.12 trillion.
+Both exports and imports for the year reached record levels, totaling US$640.75 billion and US$479.4 billion, respectively.
+China and the United States are Taiwan's two largest trading partners, together accounting for over 40 percent of total trade.
+Taiwan's economy relies heavily on semiconductor and other AI-related gear exports, which account for around 80% of its total exports.
+Consumption, by contrast, plays a relatively small role, accounting for 40% of Taiwan's GDP.

 Since the beginning of the 1990s, economic ties between Taiwan and China have been extensive.
 In 2002, China surpassed the United States to become Taiwan's largest export market for the first time.
-China is also the most important target of outward foreign direct investment.
-From 1991 to 2022, more than US$200 billion have been invested in China by Taiwanese companies.
-China hosts around 4,200 Taiwanese enterprises and over 240,000 Taiwanese work in China.
-Although the economy of Taiwan benefits from this situation, some have expressed the view that the island has become increasingly dependent on the mainland Chinese economy.
-Others argue that close economic ties between Taiwan and mainland China would make any military intervention by the PLA against Taiwan very costly, and therefore less probable.
+China was the top destination of Taiwanese investment from 1990 to 2020.
+This has shifted dramatically toward Southeast Asia due to rising labor costs and the effects of the China–United States trade war, as well as toward the U.S., Japan, and Korea due to the overseas operations of Taiwan Semiconductor Manufacturing Co.
+(TSMC).
+TSMC's expansions have helped increase the proportion of Taiwanese employed in the U.S., although China still hosts the largest share.